imliam/Lua-Collections/README.md

 <a name="method-split"></a>
 ### `split(count)`

-**Description:** Breaks the collection into the given number of groups.
+**Description:** Breaks the collection into the given number of groups, provided the original collection has at least that many.

 **Returns:** `Collection`